cesar-ilharco/acl-2020/_pages/venue.md

 There are two international airports in Bangkok<br><br>
 <b>1.
 Bangkok Airport - Don Muang</b><br><br>
 1) Take a taxi - if you do this, make sure you demand the meter to be used, don’t accept any bartering or set fees, it’s the meter or nothing.
-To Venue from the airport it’s about 250-350 Baht exclude the charge is made up from tolls + airport surcharge, so although the meter may state less, you also have to pay the rest!
+To Venue from the airport it’s about 250 - 350 Baht exclude the charge is made up from tolls + airport surcharge, so although the meter may state less, you also have to pay the rest!
 This takes around 40-60 minutes.
-2) Take the Airport Link (train) - Cityline to Phaya Thai (BTS) station, runs every 10 - 15 minutes and standard fare for the city line is between 15 - 45 baht depending on distance.
-Bangkok Airport Rail Link is a commuter rail line connecting Suvarnabhumi Airport to Phaya Thai (BTS) station via Ratchaprarop Station (near venue).